OpenCTR/OpenCTR/README.rst

 OpenCTR is a free and open-source, cross-platform SDK and Toolchain for developing homebrew for the Nintendo 3DS.

-This repository contains the build logic to create a working OpenCTR Toolchain.
+This repository contains the build logic to create a working OpenCTR SDK.

 ===============
 Getting Started
 ===============

-To build the OpenCTR Toolchain from source, the following prerequisites must be installed:
+To build the OpenCTR SDK from source, the following prerequisites must be installed:

 * `CMake`_ >= 3.0.0
 * `Python`_ 3